Aitchison College: Junior School

 Junior School accommodates students from class K1-K6.
 Letter K is added before the class number and the section afterwards.
 K representing Kindergarten.
 Class 1 is only available to boarders having only 2 sections (K1-A and K1-B).
-From class 2-6, sections use the names of precious gems stones as section. eg. K6 Ruby, K3 Diamond, K4 Emerald.
-This naming convention has only recently been adopted after the Covid-19 pandemic.
-Before this naming convention, letters were user. eg. K6-C, K4-H, K3-B. In each class there is a respective Coordinator.
-Junior school is further divided into 2 main group, Lower Primary and Upper Primary.
-Lower Primary being of classes 1-3 and upper primary being of classes 4-6.
+From class 4–6, sections use the names of precious gems stones as section. e.g. K6 Ruby, K5 Sunstone, K4 Emerald.
+Grades 1-3 use various trees to name their classes e.g. K2 Moringa, K3 Sycamore, K1 Juniper etc. This naming convention has only recently been adopted after the COVID-19 pandemic.
+Before this naming convention, letters were used. e.g. K6-C, K4-H, K3-B. In each class there is a respective coordinator.
+Junior school is further divided into 2 main groups, Lower Primary and Upper Primary.
+Lower Primary being of classes 1-3 and upper primary being of classes 4–6.
 Lower and Upper primaries have their own respective heads.
-The whole of Junior School is under on Headmaster/Headmistress with the current headmistress being Ms. Fatima Mubeen.
+The whole of Junior School is under one Headmaster/Headmistress with the current headmistress being Ms. Fatima Mubeen.
 Classes K1-K5 have the option of an in-school boarding school option in a house named Gwyn House.
 K6 has the option of boarding in their Saigol House.
-Day boys are also divided in to respective day-houses to increase competition between them.
+Day boys are also divided into respective day-houses to increase competition between them.

 Prep school

 Prep school is also known as preparatory school.
-It houses students form class 7-9.
-Class 7 students have their classes names starting with "E" E standing for elementary eg. E2.
-Class 8 and 9 students have their classes names starting with "M" standing for Middle. eg. M1, M2.
+It houses students from class 7–9.
+Class 7 students have their classes names starting with "E" E standing for elementary e.g. E2.
+Class 8 and 9 students have their classes names starting with "M" standing for Middle. e.g. M1, M2.
 Prep school makes learning a foreign language compulsory for all students.
 Foreign languages include Arabic, Chinese, French, German, and Persian.
-Students are put in sections according to their chosen language. eg. M2-C1 (Middle 2-Chinese 1), E2-F1 (Elementary 2-French 1).
+Students are put in sections according to their chosen language. e.g. M2-C1 (Middle 2-Chinese 1), E2-G1 (Elementary 2-German 1), M1-F1 (Middle 1-French 1).
 Numbers are put in the end to accommodate the large numbers of students in a respective language.
-The most chosen language being French which has 4 section in each class.
+The most chosen language being French which has 4-5 sections in each class.
 Clubs and Societies are practices in Prep school.
-Some societies include English Dramatic Society, Scrabble Society, Mathematics Society, Science Society, Robotics Society, etc. Each society organizer chooses 1 president from the M2 class, 2 Chief Executives form M2/M1 classes and 8 Executive Members from the E2 class.
+Some societies include English Dramatic Society, Scrabble Society, Mathematics Society, Science Society, Robotics Society, etc. Each society organiser chooses 1 president from the M2 class, 2 Chief Executives form M2/M1 classes and 8 Executive Members from the E2 class.